 These data track each first-year (freshman) class of mass communications majors.
 The statistics show the percentage of students who continue in mass comm each year and then graduate within four, five or six years.

 One wrinkle in the reporting method used in the statistics above is how it treats first-year students who start in mass communications but then change majors.
 The graduation rates in the spreadsheet reflect the fact that these students do not graduate as mass communications majors, which is true.
 However, many if not most of these students do graduate from VCU, but in another discipline (as noted by data under being retained and/or graduated from the College of Humanities and Sciences and/or VCU).

-The reported graduation rates for mass communications would be much higher if we tracked only students who start and stay as mass communications majors.
-For example, of the 116 first-year students who entered the mass communications major in Fall 2012, 68 remained in the major for at least three years.
-Of those 68 students, 61 – or 90% – graduated with mass communications degrees.
+The reported graduation rates for mass communications would be much higher if we tracked only students who start and stay as mass comm majors.
+For example, of the 116 first-year students who entered the mass comm major in Fall 2012, 68 remained in the major for at least three years.
+Of those 68 students, 61 – or 90% – graduated with mass comm degrees.